MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 |Weekly|WeekStartDate|TimePeriod|
 |Yearly|Year|TimePeriod|

-Whereas in version 11 the time period for Hourly aggregation was split across two columns, in version 12 it will be formatted in the TimePeriod column with the date and hour (int value) delimited by a single pipe i.e., "mm/dd/yyyy hh:mm:ss&#124;hour" where hh:mm:ss is always 12:00:00 and can be ignored.
-For example, if the click occurred March 15, 2018 between 07:00 and 08:00, then the field in the downloaded report would be "3/15/2018 12:00:00 AM&#124;8".
+Whereas in version 11 the time period for Hourly aggregation was split across two columns, in version 12 it will be formatted in the TimePeriod column with the date and hour (int value) delimited by a single pipe i.e., "mm/dd/yyyy 12:00:00 AM&#124;hour" where 12:00:00 AM can be ignored.
+For example, if the click occurred March 15, 2018 between 07:00 and 08:00, then the field in the downloaded report would be "3/15/2018 12:00:00 AM&#124;7".
 For more details see [ReportAggregation](../reporting-service/reportaggregation.md) and [TimePeriod Column](reports.md#timeperiod).

 #### <a name="reporting-columnrestrictions"></a>Column Restrictions
 For some reports you cannot include constrained attributes in the same report request.
 For example when submitting the [AccountPerformanceReportRequest](../reporting-service/accountperformancereportrequest.md) and [AdGroupPerformanceReportRequest](../reporting-service/adgroupperformancereportrequest.md) if you include any of the impression share performance statistics columns, then you must exclude the *BidMatchType*, *DeviceOS*, and *TopVsOther* attribute columns.
 Likewise, if you include any of these attribute columns, then you must exclude all of the impression share performance statistics columns.